 Note: You must submit a 2022 Verification of Nonfiling Letter in addition to submitting a Tax Nonfiling Statement if you are the parent of a dependent student or are an independent student.

 Also note: Undergraduate Financial Aid does not have control over problems that arise with IRS transcript requests.
 Please contact the IRS if you are experiencing difficulties.

 If you will be receiving an outside scholarship please submit an Outside Scholarship/Resource Information form.

 Most international citizens (including Canadian citizens) are not required to submit additional financial aid documents after matriculation.
 However, you should check Yale Hub to ensure that no documents are missing.

 If you receive an outside scholarship, please submit an Outside Scholarship/Resource Information form.

 - U.S. citizens and permanent residents must reapply for financial aid each year, and their financial data is verified as part of the reapplication process.

 - International citizens (including Canadians) are NOT required to reapply for aid after their first year.
 However, such students may choose to submit a complete financial aid application to have their aid eligibility reevaluated if their family’s financial circumstances have changed.

-You can view a personalized list of requirements at any time in the Student Information System (SIS).
-Please check your requirements in SIS regularly to ensure that your application is complete.
+You can view a personalized list of requirements at any time in the Yale Hub.
+Please check your requirements on Yale Hub regularly to ensure that your application is complete.
 The Financial Aid Office may add new requirements if we find during processing that documents are missing or additional information is needed.